ovh/docs/pages/web_cloud/web_hosting/github_integration_webhosting/guide.en-asia.md

 ![Multisite](/pages/assets/screens/control_panel/product-selection/web-cloud/web-hosting/multisite/delete-git-association-with-folder-popup-confirm.png){.thumbnail}

-Click `Confirm`{.action} to confirm the deletion of the Git association from your directory, as well as its contents.
+Click `Confirm`{.action} to confirm the deletion of the GitHub association from your directory, as well as its contents.

 2\.
 If you do not select the check box, the following window appears:

 ![Multisite](/pages/assets/screens/control_panel/product-selection/web-cloud/web-hosting/multisite/delete-git-association-popup-confirm.png){.thumbnail}

-Click `Confirm`{.action} to confirm the deletion of the Git association from your directory.
+Click `Confirm`{.action} to confirm the deletion of the GitHub association from your directory.

 ### Configure a webhook on GitHub